emailage/feature-management-sandbox/readme.md

 Names of feature flags can be changed in the MyFeatureFlags class to match your own if needed.
 Redis Provider uses a pattern to fetch FF.
 That can be changed in the RedisFeatureFlagsProvider class, SearchPattern variable.
-Redis provider is only set up to fetch primitive flags in the format of <key, value>
+Redis & AppConfig providers are only set up to fetch primitive flags in the format of <key, value>
-AppConfig can store more complex, parameterized flag format required for conditional flags and filtering. <key, object>

-The format used can be seen in appsettings.json "FeatureManagement" section under "AppSettingsFeature".
-The usage is demonstrated in the FeatureFlagFilters.Filter class, TestFilter example.

 For SSM in this demo, flags are assumed to be stored as such:
 "us-west-2" (or any valid aws region) - flag is enabled